plumvillage/newsletter/src/en/articles/thank-you-thay.md

 ## Reading Thay’s Books and Listening to his teachings

 > “I am so thankful.
-Thanks to Thay and his books and online teachings, I managed to return to mindfulness at least a bit - every now and then.
+Thanks to Thay and his books and online teachings, I managed to return to mindfulness at least a bit–every now and then.
 In my darkest hours I know where to look/read.
 He has helped me to understand myself so much better… To even care for myself a lot more – so I can be a better mother for my lil daughter.
-Being a single Mum ain’t easy - but thanks to Thay I’ve had enough power to push through, to keep on working on myself; for the right reasons.
+Being a single Mum ain’t easy–but thanks to Thay I’ve had enough power to push through, to keep on working on myself; for the right reasons.
 I will keep on going and trying and learning.”<cite>Tanja</cite>

 > “Some years ago I was thinking about taking my own life and that day I found a video from Thay about looking deeply into the nature of things.
 I didn’t know anything about this great master, but Thay’s words gave me the hope to live.
 I cried so much that day.
 I couldn’t believe the connection I found with someone just with a video.